Let’s begin with a radical idea: science is not the truth/true, and does not give us the truth.

 So far, we see that science can be false and produce false results; and that it has historically done just that – over and over again.
 In fact, you would be hard pressed to find any historical scientific claim that has not been debunked – or any science whose very existence is predicated on historical ideas that have been entirely dismissed.

 Proof 3: Theoretical

-By this point, you are likely to have thought up of the following two challenges:
+By this point, you are likely to have thought up of the following three challenges:

 - We might have been wrong, but we’re getting closer to the truth!

 - If our science is wrong, how come things work in the way it predicts they will?
 How come my cellphone works?

 First, whether a science is true is unrelated to whether its predictions work.
 Sounds a bit funny, I know, but we have examples galore.